 Visiting Assistant Professor

-Currently a Visiting Assistant Professor of German Studies at Boston College, I am writing a manuscript tentatively titled Schlepping Culture: The Jewish Renaissance between German and Yiddish, 1880-1930, for which I have already received two awards for published articles and the 2016 Leo Baeck Institute Early Career fellowship.
+My current manuscript is titled Schlepping Culture: The Jewish Renaissance between German and Yiddish, 1880-1930, for which I have received two awards for published articles and the 2016 Leo Baeck Institute Early Career fellowship.
 This research details the transnational cultural transfers between German and Yiddish modernism as a result of mass migration.
 My research interests more broadly engage with German-Jewish intellectual history, Yiddish literature, Jewish-Muslim relations in contemporary German culture, Orientalism, and the quest for a new language in German literature since 1945.
 I have worked as a translator for the PBS television series Finding Your Roots and as an archivist for the Yad Vashem Holocaust Museum in Jerusalem.

 CURRENT BOOK PROJECT